A few characterizations of topological spaces with no infinite discrete subspace: Remarks and comments

+In the topological setting, we replace up-independence with \emph{relative Hausdorffness}, defined as follows.
+A subset $L$ of a topological space $T:=(X, \mathcal F)$ is \emph{relatively Hausdorff} if and only if for every two distinct points $x$ and $y$ of $L$, we can find two disjoint open neighborhoods $U$ of $x$ and $V$ of $y$ \emph{in $X$} (not in the subspace $L$ itself, whence ``relative'').
+In particular, $X$ is relatively Hausdorff in itself if and only if it is Hausdorff.
+Given a poset $P$ in its Alexandroff topology, every point $x$ has a smallest open neighborhood, which is $\upc x$.
+Then $L \subseteq P$ is relatively Hausdorff if and only if for every two distinct points $x$ and $y$ of $L$, $\upc x$ and $\upc y$ are disjoint in $P$, if and only if $L$ is up-independent.

+\begin{remark} Every relatively Hausdorff subset $L$ of a topological space $X$ is Hausdorff in the subspace topology.
+However, the reverse implication fails in general.
+In order to see this, let us consider any space $X^\top$ obtained by adding an element $\top$ to a Hausdorff space $X$ and requiring that the non-empty open subsets of $X^\top$ are those of the form $U \cup \{\top\}$, where $U$ ranges over the open subsets of $X$.
+Then $X$ is Hausdorff in the subspace topology from $X^\top$, but is not relatively Hausdorff in $X^\top$ unless $X$ has at most one element. \end{remark}

+We also replace consistency by hyperconnectedness.
+A \emph{hyperconnected} space is a non-empty space in which any two non-empty open sets intersect.
+In a poset $P$ with the Alexandroff topology, a subspace $Q$ is hyperconnected in the induced topology if and only of the smallest open neighborhoods $\upc x$ and $\upc y$ of any two points $x$ and $y$ intersect, if and only if $Q$ is consistent.
+Hence the following has Remark~\ref{rem:ET} as a special case.

-\begin{proposition} If a poset $P$ contains no infinite up-independent set then there is a finite upper bound on the size of up-independent sets.
-In this case, the maximum size of up-independent sets, the least number of ideals whose union is $P$ and the least number of consistent sets whose union is $P$ are equal. \end{proposition} \begin{proof} Let $P$ be a poset.
-Let $Q : = \{x \in P: \upc x \text{ is up-directed}\}$, let $U : = \dc Q$ and $R : = P\setminus U$.
+\begin{proposition}[Min-max] In a topological space $T:=(X, \mathcal F)$ with no infinite relatively Hausdorff subset, there is a finite upper bound on the cardinalities of relatively Hausdorff subsets.
+In this case, the following numbers exist and are equal: \begin{enumerate}[label=(\alph*)] \item the maximum cardinality of relatively Hausdorff subsets of $X$; \item the maximum number of pairwise disjoint non-empty open subsets of $X$. \item the least number of irreducible closed subsets whose union is $X$; \item the least number of hyperconnected subspaces of $X$ whose union is $X$. \end{enumerate} \end{proposition} \begin{proof} We write $\varphi$ for closure in $T$.
+We proceed by making a series of observations.

-If $R$ is non-empty, define recursively a map $f$ from $2 ^{< \omega}$, the set of finite $0$-$1$ sequences, into $R$, by picking some arbitrary element of $R$ for $f (\epsilon)$ (where $\epsilon$ is the empty sequence), and choosing two incompatible elements of $\upc f(s)$ for $f(s.0)$ and $f(s.1)$ (here $s.0$ and $s.1$ are the two sequences obtained from $s$ by adding $0$ and $1$ to the right of the sequence $s$, respectively).
-Ordered by extension of sequences, $2^{< \omega}$ is the dyadic tree $T_2$; the map $f$ from $T_2$ preserves the incompatibility relation.
-Since $T_2$ contains infinite up-independent sets, so does $R$.
-Hence $R$ is empty.